Contractual Dispute Resolution in Construction Contracts

 Until the 2017 edition of FIDIC, employers’ claims were dealt with separately from contractor claims, through Sub-Clause 2.5 [Employer’s Claims].
 Under this provision, the employer is prevented, except in limited circumstances, from making any deductions from interim payment certificates, or otherwise, without first notifying its claim under Sub-Clause 2.5.
 The notification process triggers the employer’s determination under Sub-Clause 3.5, whereby the engineer is required to agree or determine the matter following a consultation period.
 The amount determined by the engineer can then be deduced from the interim payment certificate or claimed by the contractor.

 Statutory time bars

-A distinction that needs to be borne in mind between, on one hand, a contractual right that is subject to notice (such as the notice in FIDIC Sub-Clause 20.1) and, on the other hand, a common law claim for damages that might be excluded by a statutory time bar.
-This is particularly the case for employers that have a claim or a counterclaim for defective works.
+A distinction needs to be borne in mind between, on one hand, a contractual right that is subject to notice (such as the notice in FIDIC Sub-Clause 20.1) and, on the other hand, a common law claim for damages that might be excluded by a statutory time bar.
+This is particularly the case for employers that have a claim or a counterclaim for defective work.

 The key question for calculating when limitation expires is the date of accrual of a cause of action.
-In a construction contract, a claim for defective workmanship usually accrues at practical completion, as this is the time at which the contractor’s obligation to carry out and complete works has not been complied with.
-However, an employer wishing to pursue a claim or counterclaim for defective works may run into difficulties on large projects where there is phased practical completion on a section or phase basis.
+In a construction contract, a claim for defective workmanship usually accrues at practical completion, as this is the time at which the contractor’s obligation to carry out and complete work has not been complied with.
+However, an employer wishing to pursue a claim or counterclaim for defective work may run into difficulties on large projects where there is phased practical completion on a section or phase basis.
 In such a case, the time may run from an earlier date than project-wide practical completion.

 Claims before the engineer: engineer’s determination under FIDIC